MartinMalinda/notion-vitepress/docs/tools.md

 To bring integrations to a whole new level, Zapier can be used.
 It works as a glue between different programmable tools.
 If product A and B cannot be integrated directly, it can often be done through a middleman, such as Zapier.

-Zapier allows us to realise the more ambitious requests

 <img src=https://res.cloudinary.com/serenity-themes/image/upload/c_scale,f_auto,w_292/v1657377063/automation/37631.png />

 ### Code

-We’re not shying away from code.
-If there’s a need for truly a unique solution we can create a more ambitious integration via code hosted on a public server.
-The downside of this solution is that maintenance (and evolution) of this solution requires expertise, which goes against our philosophy that anyone can over time automate by themselves.
+I’m not shying away from code.
+If there’s a need for truly a unique solution I can create a more ambitious integration via code.
+The downside of this solution is that maintenance (and further development) of this solution requires expertise, which goes against the philosophy that anyone can over time automate by themselves.
 But maybe your company has software engineers and then this is a perfect match.
-Or we can maintain the code for you.

 <img src=https://res.cloudinary.com/serenity-themes/image/upload/v1657376913/automation/Figma-logo.svg />

 ### [FigJam](https://www.figma.com/figjam/)

-In order to think about your company business model and to visualise important patterns we draw diagrams.
-To these diagrams we can further insert schemes for automation.
-This visual thinking helps us, but it can also be a point of reference for you.
-If you find FigJam to be useful, we can also come up with a custom workshop.
+Diagrams can help turn the abstract into something visible and therefore help reduce the complexity.
+I can use FigJam to display and then better understand the business model of your company but I can also use it to plan and visualise the automation flows themselves.

 <img src=https://res.cloudinary.com/serenity-themes/image/upload/f_auto/v1657377671/automation/logo4.png />

 ### [Alfred](https://www.alfredapp.com/)

 A productivity application for MacOS which boosts your efficiency with hotkeys, keywords and text expansion.
 Custom Alfred workflows can make every day tasks easier.
-There can be shortcuts for specific websites, quick accesses for lists of data or even shortcuts to open specific files in specific programs.
+There can be shortcuts for specific websites, quick accesses for lists of data and to open programs quicker at the right places.

 <img src=https://res.cloudinary.com/serenity-themes/image/upload/c_scale,f_auto,w_296/v1657377765/automation/8c93d4a4c79a589889cfaf80c5f61598.png />

 ### [Shortcuts](https://support.apple.com/guide/shortcuts-mac/intro-to-shortcuts-apdf22b0444c/mac)

 Shortcuts on MacOS and iOS are sometimes a good alternative to Alfred workflows.
 The benefit is they can be used both on Mac and on Mobile (iOS).
 They can be viable for more simple flows such as specific bookmarks and quick submissions of data.